MaxBetich/AnimalShelterAPI/README.md

 ```
 * Run the command `dotnet restore` in your terminal to initialize the program.
 * Run the command `dotnet ef database update` after ensuring your MySQL workbench is running to create the project database.
-* Within the AnimalShelter directory run `dotnet watch run` in the terminal to open the Swagger interface in your default browser.
+* Within the AnimalShelter directory run `dotnet run` in the terminal to have access to the application in Postman or your browser.

 ## API Documentation

+### Swagger

+To use the application with the Swagger interface, run the command `dotnet watch run` within the AnimalShelter directory, or the command `dotnet run` and input the following URL into your browser: http://localhost:5000/swagger

 ### Versioning

 The application utilizes versioning to support stable feature changes.
-V1 represents the original functional version of the code, while V2 implements paging support for controlling page sizes.
+V1 represents the original functional version of the code, while V2 implements paging support for controlling page sizes, and includes a bugfix to enable delete functionality.

 ### Pagination

 By default the application will return all valid results when making a GET request.
 Optionally, the number of results and desired page to be displayed can be adjusted by providing a pageNumber and pageSize parameter when making the request.

-#### Example Query
+#### **Example Query**
 ```json
 https://localhost:5001/api/v2/Animals?pageNumber=2&pageSize=2
 ```